top of page

 Photo of the book cover "Street Trees of Seattle"

-Whenever I host out of town guests here in my Capitol Hill neighborhood, one of the first things people comment upon is verdant and lush canopy of trees lining my street.
-The great ivy covered maples and the old twisty elm.
-And of course our cherry trees, their bright pink heralding in our damp spring.
-These are trees all my neighbors have given their own secret names.
-The elm, I call Gandalf, the tall grey wizard that plays host to my friendly crows.
-And when of these old fellows succumb to a fall storm, disease, or the tragedy of short-sighted development, I'm not ashamed to admit I have wept.
+Whenever I host out-of-town guests in my Capitol Hill neighborhood, one of the first things they notice is the lush canopy of trees lining my street.
+The great ivy-covered maples, the old twisty elm, and of course, our cherry trees!
+Their bright pink blossoms herald the arrival of our damp spring.
+Each tree has its own secret name among my neighbors.
+I call the elm Gandalf, the tall grey wizard that plays host to my friendly crows.
+And when one of these old fellows succumbs to a fall storm, disease, or the tragedy of short-sighted development, I’m not ashamed to admit I’ve shed a tear.

 Street Trees of Seattle spread

-And, thanks to a mention by the good folks at Vanishing Seattle, this is why Ebrahimi's book "Street Trees of Seattle" was such a precious find.
+Thanks to a mention by the good folks at Vanishing Seattle, I discovered Ebrahimi's book "Street Trees of Seattle".
+What a precious find!

-It's more than just a guide book, it's the work of someone who understands the magic alchemy of our green spaces.
-Our ancestral instinct fo be under the protective spread of leaves and branches.
-The guardian spirit that oversees our living city.
+This book is more than just a guide; it’s the work of someone who truly understands the magical alchemy of our green spaces.
+It taps into our ancestral instinct to be under the protective spread of leaves and branches.
+It captures the guardian spirit that oversees our living city.

-I've just started on some of her walks.
-So far I've journeyed on the streets with which I'm already familiar, but now seeing with new eyes.
-I have said out loud "Hey!
-I know that tree!"
-More than once.
+I’ve just started on some of her walks.
+So far, I’ve journeyed through streets I already know, but now I’m seeing them with new eyes.
+I’ve exclaimed, “Hey!
+I know that tree!” more than once.
+It’s like rediscovering an old friend.

 bottom of page